-Example: When you cook you can ask your child to help you with some simple tasks: giving you ingredients, mixing them, washing dishes.
+Example: When you cook you can ask your child to help you with some simple tasks like giving you ingredients, mixing them, washing dishes.
 If you have a young child who cannot help very much you can just make a dough from water and flour and allow him to play with it on the kitchen table while you cook.

 The main rule of “special activities” is that they are not available for the child on a regular basis.
 This makes them more interesting and allows kids to focus more on them when they get the chance to have them.

-These activities are far more beneficial than screen time and you only need to prepare them once and then use them anytime you need.
+And you only need to prepare them once and then use them anytime you need.

-1. The quiet time box – this is a box containing toys, books or activities that your child likes; you can choose to put in it whatever you think that will keep your child busy for a long time (I use often activity books, stickers, puzzles and little games)
+1. The quiet time box – This box contains toys, books or activities that your child likes.
+(I use often activity books, stickers, puzzles, and little games.)

-3. The special Lego time – almost all the kids I know like Lego, so your child probably does too.
-If so, you can choose a special Lego set, put it in a separate box and offer it to your child only on particular moments
+3. The special Lego time – Almost all kids like Legos, so your child probably does too.
+If so, you can choose a special Lego set, put it in a separate box and offer it to your child instead of screen time.

 If you have any other ideas, I would be glad to find them out and add them to the list!